Chapter 2: Safety and Traffic, Section 1: Safety

-To allow Cal/OSHA to accomplish its mission, the California Labor Code gives Cal/OSHA the authority to enter and inspect any place of employment to verify that the contractor is observing safe conditions and practices.
-If necessary, this right of entry can be enforced with a warrant.
+To allow Cal/OSHA to accomplish its mission, the California Labor Code gives Cal/OSHA authority to enter and inspect any place of employment to verify that the contractor is observing safe conditions and practices.
+If necessary, this Right of Entry can be enforced with a warrant.

 If Cal/OSHA uncovers and documents unsafe conditions or work practices, it may issue citations.
 The severity of the violations cited determines the civil penalties, and the penalty amount is based on procedures established in the regulations.
 Public agencies are not exempt from these penalties.

 Violations—classified as regulatory, general, serious, willful, or repeat—result in monetary penalties.
 Failing to abate hazards or making false statements also mandates penalties.

 Under the multi-employer liability clause, Cal/OSHA has authority to cite all employers who are observed as having employees exposed to a hazard at a multi-employer worksite.
 Cal/OSHA identifies an exposing, creating, controlling, or correcting employer as defined in Section 2-104C, “Classes of Employers,” in this manual, for each unsafe condition found.
 It bases employers’ degree of responsibility on their awareness of the condition, the foreseeability of the condition, and reasonable steps they take to protect employees.